dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 <TabItem value="Create a .dbt directory">

   1. Clone your dbt project repository locally.
-  2. Use the `cd` command to change directories and navigate to the root of your filesystem.
-(For example, if you're a Mac user it might be `Macintosh HD -> Users -> YOUR_USERNAME`):
+  2. Use the `mkdir` command followed by the name of the folder you want to create.
+Add the `~` prefix to to create a `.dbt` folder in the root of your filesystem:

      ```bash
-     cd ~/Users
-      ```
-  3. Use the `mkdir` command followed by the name of the folder you want to create.
-To create a `.dbt` folder, use:

-     ```bash
-     mkdir .dbt
+     mkdir ~/.dbt
      ```

 This will create a `.dbt` folder in the current directory.

 For Mac users, since it's a hidden folder (due to the dot prefix), it won't be visible in Finder by default.
 To view hidden files and folders, press Command + Shift + G.

 </TabItem>